 It is crucial for the executive board and the group

-It was time consuming and resource-intensive
+It was time and resource consuming

 The Excel and Access model has, over time, become so large, complex, and personal dependent that the risk of errors, errors in business and inconsistent results is high.
 Furthermore, it was difficult and difficult to keep track of forecast versions, and control of the many explanations, as to who delivered what and when.